 Networking & Multiplayer

 The engine ships with the Enet networking library included.
 This is a great, easy to use library that was developed for an FPS game.

 There is no multiplayer support in EZ, whatsoever.
 For the foreseeable future we have no plans to add something.
 Multiplayer is a very complicated topic and the solutions vary drastically between genres, so providing something that "just works" isn't really possible.

 If you want to do multiplayer, you have to implement that aspect yourself.
 This is possible, of course, and for games with simpler networking logic (turn based, slow or simply not competitive) it may not be too hard (still lots of work, though, as all game development is).

 Yes, EZ has visual scripting.
-It's not really great, though.
 You can do simple level logic, like "if that lever is pulled, open that door".
-You shouldn't really use it for anything else.
+You shouldn't expect to use it for larger features, though.
 We are generally not convinced that visual scripting is a great way to program (in no engine, no matter how good their tools are).
-Therefore we have no plans on improving our implementation at the moment, we rather improve the TypeScript binding.
-Though, if you are a fan of visual scripting and want to improve it, feel free to look into it.
+However, for taking care of smaller tasks and as glue code between systems, it is a great way to get things done that would otherwise be quite cumbersome.

 Scripting with TypeScript